Only You (Once Upon a Time): In Storybrooke

 At Granny's, Regina is in mourning during a wake for Robin.
 Snow and David are ready to console Regina and even Zelena is ready to reach out each other in the wake of her loss to Hades.
 Violet also pays respects to Robin as she tells Henry she was worried about him while he was in the Underworld.
 At the Clock tower, Gold is looking for another way to wake up Belle, and begins to look at the Olympian crystal, which he'll use to tether all the magic from Storybrooke.
 Gold holds the crystal and it glows.
 Back at the Diner, Emma wants to talk to Regina but suddenly they hear a noise, and witnesses a series of beams shooting outside from the Olympian crystal.
 All of a sudden Hook shows up as Emma tells Regina about his return.
 Realizing that Gold is behind it, everyone traces the disturbance to the tower; Emma and Regina figure out that Gold couldn't wake Belle with True Love's kiss since she doesn't love him anymore, so he stole Storybrooke's magic as part of a plan to wake her.
 Emma tells Regina to let her and the others handle this one, leading to the two bickering until Henry stops them, but after Regina disappears, Emma tells Henry to leave as well, only to meet up with Violet at the pawnshop.
 Henry is upset over how magic has destroyed his family and sees it as bad, so he comes up with a solution by creating a plan called “Operation Mixtape.”
 Utilizing his role as the Author, Henry uses the quill to writes himself as the possessor of the crystal, and suddenly, it appears in his hand.
 He sends both mothers a text, detailing his plans.

 When Gold tells the others that Henry has taken the crystal, he tells them that Henry could destroy all magic and with it, Storybrooke.
 Emma notes she placed a GPS app on Henry’s phone to find him, but Henry had the phone left behind on the bus on purpose.
-At the same time, Zelena uses the Apprentice's wand and creates a portal door to return Merida and the Camelot residents back home, and also sends the Merry Men back to the Sherwood Forest for Roland to grow up there, in case magic does get destroyed.
+At the same time, Zelena uses the Apprentice's wand and creates a portal door to return Merida and the Camelot residents home, and also sends the Merry Men back to the Sherwood Forest for Roland to grow up there, in case magic does get destroyed.
 Unfortunately, the portal becomes too strong that it dragged Zelena, Snow, David, and Hook into it because of the magic tied to the crystal.
 The portal closes and vanishes in thin air.